Family homelessness: Conditions of Family Homelessness

 Families who struggle with homelessness often have difficulty with social conditions, as they can be disconnected from mainstream society due to their socioeconomic and living status.
 Social conditions of family homelessness refer to access to social support services, education, skills and training (often those related to employment).
 Moreover, families who are homeless through their living conditions are often more exposed to crime, alcoholism, violence and drug use.
 According to several studies conducted by various academic journals, children who experience homelessness can often have trouble adapting to new environments in adulthood and are at higher risk for experiencing trauma and abuse, thus identifying the long-term impacts of the social conditions of family homelessness can have on children and adolescents.
 Moreover, those who are classified as homeless are not only disconnected from social support networks, but also from meaningful daily interactions with others such as those beyond their immediate family, friends, and their local community.
 This is attributed to lack of communication devices as well as many homeless families being isolated due to fear of judgement as well as alienation and marginalisation.

 A consequence of the conditions that family homelessness can have on individuals, particularly children is delays in cognitive and social development.
 Due to limited access to medical resources caused by lack of finances, pregnant mothers experiencing homelessness particularly single mothers do not receive the prenatal care required.
-The effect of inadequate prenatal care on the infant can result in low birth weights, greater chance for hospitalisaiton and development of asthma.
+The effect of inadequate prenatal care on the infant can result in low birth weights, greater chance for hospitalisation and development of asthma.
 Studies analysed in the book Supporting Families Experiencing Homelessness: Current Practices and Future Directions detail that infants who are raised in family homelessness, particularly families living in shelters often develop issues pertaining to attachment and social development.
 This is partly caused by the environment of shelters which do not meet basic requirements for an infant to develop at a normal rate due to its conditions such as overcrowding, and lack of stability in relationships as an infant needs a clear circle of caregivers in order to develop socially.